 What's more, the fact that they had Martin himself as a collaborator for this episode fills me with a twofold dread: I share your anxiety, Chris, that GRRM's endless dabbling suggests he'll never finish the books, but I'm also increasingly doubtful that Benioff and Weiss will rise to the necessary task of compressing and reshaping the fourth and fifth book into something tighter, more dramatically effective, and television-ready than what's there on the page.
 Instead, I'm suddenly anticipating a worst-of-both-worlds scenario, where subsequent seasons give us all of Martin's longueurs and digressions, seasoned with all the "Fifty Shades of Yunkai" kinkiness that Benioff and Weiss can dream up.

 But let me try to conclude with some optimism.
-The first two seasons both dragged in places—Season One in the first half, Season Two in the middle—and it was probably too much to expect the show to sustain the riveting excellence of this year's episodes three through five.
+The first two seasons both dragged in places—Season 1 in the first half, Season 2 in the middle—and it was probably too much to expect the show to sustain the riveting excellence of this year's episodes three through five.
 You can't have pay-offs without set-ups: Pieces have to be maneuvered, journeys have to be made, plots given time to ripen.
 (I hadn't really contemplated the scenario your spoiler sets out, Chris, until I saw that letter—but I hope it's right, because it would justify a character I've found intensely irritating.)
 In the next two episodes, King Robb will reach the Twins, Daenerys will go to war, the various northern strands will (hopefully) intersect—at which point the show promises to get much more interesting again.
 There's a sense in which occasional dullsville episodes like this one are the price to be paid for trying to put a big epic on screen in one-hour increments, and my hope is that once we reach this season's destination, we will be able to forgive the boring moments, dramatic missteps and failed subplots along the way.

 Except for Theon in the torture chamber.
 For that, there is no forgiveness.